anzepirnat/CtRNN/README.md

 - RAM: 256GB+
 - GPU: 8GB+ VRAM (you might need to adjust batch size)
 - CPU: 8 core, 16 threads or better

+If you prefer to download the RE example mixed dataset instead of generating it with code (due to long wait time), you may contact me on ap6928@student.uni-lj.si and I will share it with you.